martins1930/jettyMulti/README.md

 <code>https://localhost:8443/ProjectName/</code>

-## Usage with two apps in a single Jetty instance:
+## Usage with three apps in a single Jetty instance:

 Add jMDeployDeps with path to other wars to be deployed in jetty:
 ```groovy